JetBrains/kotlin-web-site/pages/user-groups/user-group-list.md

 title: "Kotlin User Groups List"
 ---

+# Find KUG near you
-# Join KUG all over the globe
+## 203 KUGs all over the globe

 ## Europe